andrewdavey/immutable-devtools/README.md

 ## Chrome Extension

-Instead of loading the formatters in your project you can also install a [Chrome extension](https://chrome.google.com/webstore/detail/immutablejs-object-format/hgldghadipiblonfkkicmgcbbijnpeog) that installs them when you open the DevTools.
+Matt  Zeunert created a [Chrome Extension](https://github.com/mattzeunert/immutable-object-formatter-extension) based on this project.
+It automatically installs the formatters when you open the DevTools. ([Install from Chrome Web Store](https://chrome.google.com/webstore/detail/immutablejs-object-format/hgldghadipiblonfkkicmgcbbijnpeog)).

 ## Using with webpack